2025 SMST SCHEDULE

 When a lightning strike occurs within a 10-mile radius, event staff will stop all games at the affected location with ONE long horn blast.
 All participants and spectators MUST leave the fields immediately.

-Teams should check the Event Website/GotSport Schedule page, & listen for loudspeaker announcements for updates while waiting in their cars.
+Teams should check the Event Website/PlayMetrics Schedule page, & listen for loudspeaker announcements for updates while waiting in their cars.

 30 minutes without a lightning strike must be observed before an all-clear can be given.